Most Effective Products

 In addition to snap traps, you will also need to set up bait stations outside of your garage.
 This will help to control rodents outside before they invade your garage.
 Set up precautionary methods such as tamper-proof bait stations with a rodenticide product like Eratication within a Solutions Rat and Mouse Bait Station.

-Eratication Rodent Bait works by attracting the rat and mouse with its peanut butter and seed formulation which entices the pests to nibble on the bait block.
-It does not kill them immediately, but after 2 to 4 days they will perish.
-This allows rodents to not easily become shy of the bait material and encourage on-going feeding activities.
-Most often homeowners worry about about deceased pests in the open, but with the use of bait stations provide a good alternative to this issue as well as a hands free option of removing them.
+Eratication Rodent Bait attracts the rat and mouse with its peanut butter and seed formulation, entices the pests to nibble on the bait block.
+It does not kill them immediately, but after 2 to 4 days, they will perish.
+This allows rodents to become less shy of the bait material and encourages ongoing feeding activities.
+Most often, homeowners worry about deceased pests in the open, but using bait stations provides a good alternative to this issue and a hands-free option for removing them.

-While wearing gloves set 4 Eratication Rodent Bait Blocks on the metal rods inside the Solutions Rat and Mouse Bait Station, then close the lid and lock with the included key.
+While wearing gloves, set 4 Eratication Rodent Bait Blocks on the metal rods inside the Solutions Rat and Mouse Bait Station, then close the lid and lock with the included key.
 Place the loaded bait stations flat against the exterior wall of your garage near the garage door and along the side of the building.
-There should be a distance of 20 to 40 feet between each Solutions Rat and Mouse Bait Station used.
+There should be a 20 to 40-foot distance between each Solutions Rat and Mouse Bait Station.

-Once a day open the bait station to replace Eratication Rodent Bait Blocks and to remove any deceased rodents.
+Open the bait station once a day to replace Eratication Rodent Bait Blocks and remove any deceased rodents.
 Continue to use these products until rodent activity and the rodent itself are no longer noticed.

-After setting up traps and bait, it may take up to 2 weeks to see a noticeable reduction in pest activity.
+After setting up traps and bait may take up to 2 weeks to see a noticeable reduction in pest activity.

 Key Takeaways